 It is recommended that the following positions also be filled by current agency employees:

 - Finance/Admin.
-Section Chief
+Section Chief Complex or Type 1 or 2

 - Procurement Unit Leader

 - Comp/Claims Unit Leader

 Unless notified, trainees will be mobilized for incidents on federal lands.